 Of course, you (and other drivers) can elect to increase coverage limits for added protection in the event of an accident.
-At Bottaro Law, our Massachusetts injury lawyers will review your insurance policy as well as the policies of other drivers involved to help determine the maximum compensation available for your car accident damages.
+At the Bottaro Law Firm, LLC, our Massachusetts injury lawyers will review your insurance policy as well as the policies of other drivers involved to help determine the maximum compensation available for your car accident damages.

 The insurance policy for the party found to be at fault for the accident will be responsible for paying for your vehicle repairs.
 If you have not purchased collision coverage, then we can help ensure that the at-fault party’s insurance company is held responsible.
 Without a personal injury lawyer, at-fault insurers are notorious for delaying payment.
-At Bottaro Law, Massachusetts car accident lawyers are here to help ensure this process moves as fast as possible.
+At the Bottaro Law Firm, LLC, Massachusetts car accident lawyers are here to help ensure this process moves as fast as possible.